How To Protect Your Computer at Risk

 For additional protection, a VPN might be a good way to go too.
 More people are looking for a secure way to enjoy their time on the internet.
 This will keep out spying eyes for sure.
 It does not take more to look up how to install a VPN either.
 Again, just be careful to look for a legitimate VPN system that will not mess up a computer.

 Use Comment Sense.
-In all your online activities, don’t rely on a software program to do all the word for you.
+In all your online activities, don’t rely on an anti-virus software program to do all the work for you.
 If an email looks suspicious, don’t click the link or open the attachment.
 Delete it right away.
 If a website doesn’t look right, close your browser and don’t visit the site again.